estuary/flow/site/docs/guides/create-dataflow.md

 3. Fill out the required properties in the **Endpoint Configuration**.

-4. Details of the collections you just created are already filled out in the **Collection Selector**.
+4. Click **Next**.

+  Flow initiates a connection with the destination system.

+  The Endpoint Config has collapsed and the **Collection Selector** is now prominent.
+  It shows each collection you captured previously.
+  All of them will be mapped to a **resource** in the destination.
+  Again, these may be tables, data streams, or something else.
+  When you publish the Data Flow, Flow will create these new resources in the destination.

+  Now's your chance to make changes to the collections before you materialize them.

-If you'd like, you can remove some of these or add additional collections.
+5. Optionally remove some collections or add additional collections.

    * To easily find collections, you can use a filter.
    Hover your cursor within to the Collection Selector table header, next to the **Remove All** button, to reveal an expandable menu icon (three dots).
    Click the menu icon, and then choose **Filter**.

    * To remove a collection, click the **x** in its table row.
 You can also click the **Remove All** button, but keep in mind that this button always removes _all_ collections from the materialization, regardless of whether they're hidden by a filter.

-5. Click **Next**.

-  Flow initiates a connection with the destination system, and creates a binding to map each collection from your capture to a **resource** in the destination.
+6. Optionally apply a stricter schema to each collection to use for the materialization.
-  Again, these may be tables, data streams, or something else.
-  When you publish the Data Flow, Flow will create these new resources in the destination.

-6. Look over the generated materialization definition and edit it, if you'd like.
+   Depending on the data source, you may have captured data with a fairly permissive schema.
+   You can tighten up the schema so it'll materialize to your destination in the correct shape.
+   (This shouldn't be necessary for database and SaaS data sources.)

+   1. In the Collection Selector, choose a collection and click its **Specification** tab.

+   2. Click **Schema Inference**

+      The Schema Inference window appears.
+Flow scans the data in your collection and infers a new schema, called the `readSchema`, to use for the materialization.

+   3. Review the new schema and click **Apply Inferred Schema**.

 7. Click **Save and publish**.
 You'll see a notification when the full Data Flow publishes successfully.